Solar cycle: Solar dynamo

-Solar dynamo models indicate that plasma flux transport processes in the solar interior such as differential rotation, meridional circulation and turbulent pumping play an important role in the recycling of the toroidal and poloidal components of the solar magnetic field (Hazra and Nandy 2016).
+Solar dynamo models indicate that plasma flux transport processes in the solar interior such as differential rotation, meridional circulation and turbulent pumping play an important role in the recycling of the toroidal and poloidal components of the solar magnetic field.
 The relative strengths of these flux transport processes also determine the "memory" of the solar cycle that plays an important role in physics-based predictions of the solar cycle.
-Yeates, Nandy and Mackay (2008) and Karak and Nandy (2012), in particular, utilized stochastically forced non-linear solar dynamo simulations to establish that the solar cycle memory is short, lasting over one cycle, thus implying accurate predictions are possible only for the next solar cycle and not beyond.
-This postulate of a short one cycle memory in the solar dynamo mechanism was later observationally verified by Muñoz-Jaramillo et al. (2013).
+In particular, stochastically forced non-linear solar dynamo simulations establish that the solar cycle memory is short, lasting over one cycle, thus implying accurate predictions are possible only for the next solar cycle and not beyond.
+This postulate of a short one cycle memory in the solar dynamo mechanism was later observationally verified.

 Although the tachocline has long been thought to be the key to generating the Sun's large-scale magnetic field, recent research has questioned this assumption.
 Radio observations of brown dwarfs have indicated that they also maintain large-scale magnetic fields and may display cycles of magnetic activity.
 The Sun has a radiative core surrounded by a convective envelope, and at the boundary of these two is the tachocline.
 However, brown dwarfs lack radiative cores and tachoclines.
 Their structure consists of a solar-like convective envelope that exists from core to surface.
 Since they lack a tachocline yet still display solar-like magnetic activity, it has been suggested that solar magnetic activity is only generated in the convective envelope.

 Speculated influence of the planets

-It has long been theorized that the planets may have an influence on the solar cycle, with many speculative papers published.
-For example, a 2012 paper proposed that the torque exerted by the planets on a non-spherical tachocline layer deep in the Sun may synchronize the solar dynamo.
-However, their results were shown to be an artifact of the incorrectly applied smoothing method leading to aliasing.
+A 2012 paper proposed that the torque exerted by the planets on a non-spherical tachocline layer deep in the Sun may synchronize the solar dynamo.
+Their results were shown to be an artifact of the incorrectly applied smoothing method leading to aliasing.
 Additional models incorporating the influence of planetary forces on the Sun have since been proposed.
 However, the solar variability is known to be essentially stochastic and unpredictable beyond one solar cycle, which contradicts the idea of the deterministic planetary influence on solar dynamo.
-Moreover, modern dynamo models are able to reproduce the solar cycle without any planetary influence.
-Accordingly, the planetary influence on the solar dynamo is considered marginal and contradicting the Occam's razor principles.
+Modern dynamo models are able to reproduce the solar cycle without any planetary influence.

-In 1974, the best-selling book The Jupiter Effect was published based on the idea that the alignment of the planets would alter the Sun's solar wind and, in turn, Earth's weather.
-The book predicted a number of catastrophic events, all of which failed to occur.
+In 1974 the book The Jupiter Effect suggested that the alignment of the planets would alter the Sun's solar wind and, in turn, Earth's weather, culminating in multiple catastrophes on March 10, 1982.
+None of the catastrophes occurred.
+In 2023, a paper by Cionco et al. demonstrated the improbability that the suspected tidal effect on the Sun driven by Venus and Jupiter were significant on whole solar tidal generating potential.